TABLE OF CONTENTS

 While you may mitigate the risk of your business being called illegitimate, the stigma of the industry as a whole remains.
 It is one of the reasons many standard payment processors and banks refuse to accept MLM businesses.

 Chargebacks and fraud

 MLM businesses are highly vulnerable to chargebacks and fraudulent charges.
 An unhappy customer may perform a chargeback on their credit card or claim that the charge was fraudulent.
 If this happens too many times, your bank could freeze or even close your account.

-To prevent this from happening, you’ll want a chargeback protection screening software that notifies you as the chargeback as soon as it happens.
+To prevent this from happening, you’ll want a chargeback protection screening software that notifies you of the chargeback as soon as it happens.
 That gives you time to step in and handle it before the bank is involved.
-In addition to that credit card fraud prevention for merchants will be imperative to the success of your company as you expand and grow.
+In addition to that credit card, fraud prevention for merchants will be imperative to the success of your company as you expand and grow.

 There are a variety of risks associated with online businesses.
 These risks include data hacking and breaches, chargebacks, and more.
 But, the main reason banks don’t like to work with online business owners is because they are harder to track down in the case of any issue.

 With a brick-and-mortar location, the bank has a physical address that they can use to reach the business owner – this is not always the case with online businesses.
 So, many banks simply refuse to take on these businesses as it is seen as unnecessarily risky.

 How to Get Your Own MLM Merchant Account

 Due to the issues outlined above, multilevel marketing businesses are considered high risk by most banks and standard payment processors.
 This means that you will have a hard time finding a processor that can (1) support your business, and (2) protect it from unnecessary risks.

 The best way to start going about getting a merchant account, then, is to find high risk credit card processors that already know your business type.
 You will get all of the perks with much less risk – a win for everyone involved.